A. G. Leventis African Biodiversity Fellowship Programme 2023/2024 at the University of Oxford

 beneficial collaborations with people in Oxford or strengthen existing collaborations, and

-how it will lead to positive conservation outcomes. - There is no need for you to submit proof of English language proficiency, but candidates
+• There is no need for you to submit proof of English language proficiency, but candidates

 should be comfortable interacting with their peers, attending seminars and making